-Where circumstances exist that are within Council's jurisdiction, Council will investigate and may take further action to enforce the property clean up.
-However, where there is not a threat to public health and safety that falls within Council's jurisdictional powers Council will not take further action.
+Where circumstances exist that are within our jurisdiction, we will investigate and may take further action to enforce the property clean up.
+However, where there is not a threat to public health and safety that falls within our jurisdictional powers, we will not take further action.

-In some cases, the situation may be within Council's jurisdiction but the circumstances are not such that they warrant further action by Council.
+In some cases, the situation may be within our jurisdiction but the circumstances are not such that they warrant further action.

 What is an overgrown property?

-- For Council to take action the circumstances must exist that are within Council's powers or jurisdiction.
+- For Council to take action, the circumstances must exist that are within our powers or jurisdiction.
 This includes circumstances such as the property is likely to be harbourage for, or is home to, vermin, and/or is likely to create unsafe or unhealthy conditions that impact on others.

 Vermin does not include any native fauna, including snakes.
-The presence or potential for snakes does NOT create circumstance that are within Council's powers to take action.
+The presence or potential for snakes does not create circumstance that are within our powers to take action.

-Evidence of vermin can include rodent sightings, faeces, nests, runs, eggs etc. The standard that there is a harbourage to vermin is high and circumstances must be clearly present.
+Evidence of vermin can include rodent sightings, faeces, nests, runs, and eggs.
+The standard that there is a harbourage to vermin is high, and circumstances must be clearly present.
 There must be a significant risk to public health and safety to warrant Council taking legal action which incurs significant legal costs